 Source Updates:

-Source code for recent versions is now available from FreePCB's
+Source code for versions prior to 1.356 is available from FreePCB's

 SVN command-line for anonymous checkout is: